shrikantpardhi/file-tool/README.md

 # mkfile for windows OS

-This is command line utility to create files in windows OS.
+Command line utility to create files in windows OS.

 ```
 Usage: